How to find the best tablet or laptop for school

-What kind of laptop or tablet does your child need?
+What kind of device does your child need?
+Find out with out BYOD and BYOT buying guide.

 So you need to BYOD to school?